dailing616/MA-Thesis-Calorie-Labeling/README.md

 MA Thesis Data Proc.ipynb
 ========
-iPython notebook that contains the code for data cleansing and processing
+iPython notebook that contains the code for data cleansing and processing.

 R_Code.R
 ========
-regressions on the date-cafe-level dataset
+Code for regressions on the date-cafe-level dataset.

 cafe-date-lvl data.csv